-Whilst policies on ESG financial considerations and non-financial matters are considered separately on page 25, we expect to see evidence of how these matters are taken into account in the design of the investment strategy and in investment decision making.
+Whilst policies on ESG financial considerations and non-financial matters are considered separately on page 25 we expect to see evidence of how these matters are taken into account in the design of the investment strategy and in investment decision making.

 The Firm does not offer any Firm designed 'default' strategies.
-However, a number of pension schemes within the scope of the GAA do contain Lifestyle and Glide path strategies; these relate to policies on the Corporate Pension Administration System (CPAS) and Group DC systems, which represent approximately 5% of in-scope assets under management (AUM).
-The Firm's approach is to review these Lifestyle and Glide path strategies every 3 years.
-The default funds were originally designed by the employers and their advisers.
+However, a number of pension schemes within the scope of the GAA do contain Lifestyle and Glidepath strategies; these relate to policies on the Corporate Pension Administration System (CPAS) and Group DC systems, which represent approximately 5% of in-scope assets under management (AUM).
+The Firm's approach is to review these Lifestyle and Glidepath strategies every 3 years.
+The default strategies were originally designed by the employers and their advisers.

 There is also an annual review of the performance of the funds available to the schemes with a focus on those contained within these strategies, in addition to a review of the Standard Replacement Funds.
 This is presented to the Investments Solutions Group.
 Age to maturity and the stated retirement age is considered as part of the linked review.
-A full review of the 'default' strategies was carried out in March 2022 (and shared with the GAA).

-In addition, as at 31 December 2023 there are 217 different funds (total AUM of c£2.21bn) available to 47,000 policyholders across the various products with the Managed Fund AP and Managed 1% AP representing the largest amount of in-scope assets for the GAA (c65% of AUM).
-These are mixed asset class funds and are not in themselves lifestyle or glidepath funds, but can be included within a lifestyle or glidepath.
+In addition, as at 31 December 2024 there are 216 different funds (total AUM of c£2.11bn) available to 42,842 policyholders across the various products with the Managed Fund AP and Managed 1% AP representing the largest amount of in-scope assets for the GAA (c.64% of AUM).
+These are mixed asset class funds and are not in themselves lifestyle or glidepath funds but can be included within a lifestyle or glidepath.